Skip to main content

 The energy stored in an inductor with value ‘L’ Henries is given by;

-E = 1/2 Li² energy E is in Joules, and I is in ampere.
+E = 1/2 Li² energy E is in Joules, and I is in amperes.

 An ideal inductor has zero resistance and zero capacitance.
-However, real inductors have a small value resistance associated with the winding of the coil and whenever current flows through it, energy is lost in the form of heat.
+However, real inductors have a small value of resistance associated with the winding of the coil, and whenever current flows through it, energy is lost in the form of heat.

 Application of inductors

-• For generating voltage surges in fluorescent lamp sets
+• Generate voltage surges in fluorescent lamp sets.

 Types of inductors

 Inductors are mainly classified depending on the core material used and operating frequency.
-The following are the different types of inductors and available in through-hole as well as SMD package based on the construction.
+The following are the different types of inductors available in through-hole as well as SMD packages based on the construction.

 • Air cored inductors